iLib-js/ilib-lint/README.md

     * locales (Array of String) - a set of locales that override the global locales list.
 If not specified, the file type uses the global set of locales.
-    * rulesets (Array of String) - list the names of rule sets to turn on.
-Rulesets are groups of rules that are typically bundled together for particular purpose, such as rules for a particular library in a particular programming languages.
-For example, you might have a "android-kotlin" ruleset that turns on a number of rules that are typical for checking Android apps written in Kotlin.
-If a ruleset is given, the individual rules in that rule set can still be overridden using the "rules" property above.
-Rulesets are just a short-hand to turn on many of them at once.
+    * ruleset (String, Array of String, or Object) - name the rule set or list of rule sets to use with files of this type if the value is a string or an array of strings.
+When the value is a list of strings, the rules are a superset of all of the rules in the named rule sets.
+      If the value is an object, then it is considered to be an on-the-fly unnamed rule set defined directly.
 * paths (Object) - this maps sets of files to file types.
 The properties in this object are [micromatch](https://github.com/micromatch/micromatch) glob expressions that select a subset of files within the current project.
 The glob expressions can only be relative to the root of the project.
-  The value of each glob expression property should be either a string that names a file type, or the definition of the file type directly.
-If you give the file type directly, it cannot be shared, so it is usually a good idea to define the file type in the "filetypes" property.
+  The value of each glob expression property should be either a string that names a file type for files that match the glob expression, or an on-the-fly unnamed definition of the file type.
+If you specify the file type directly, it cannot be shared with other mappings, so it is usually a good idea to define a named file type in the "filetypes" property first.

 The `ilib-lint-config.json` file can be written in [JSON5](https://github.com/json5/json5) syntax, which means it can contain comments and other enhancements.